State of emergency in Brazil (1922–1927): Relaxation in the Washington Luís government

 The 1926 presidential election proceeded without much dispute, confirming the transition of power to the governor of São Paulo, Washington Luís.
 He took office on 15 November 1926.
 Luís' new police chief, Coriolano de Góes, took over at the end of the month and released 356 detainees without trial in Colônia de Dois Rios and another 161 from the military prison on Ilha das Cobras.
 There was a general expectation of improvement in the tense political atmosphere.
 Censorship ceased.
 The press expressed some sympathy for the new president's liberal decisions, but mainly irony and accusations against the government.

-The last prisoners from Clevelândia disembarked in Rio de Janeiro on 22 February.
+The last prisoners from Clevelândia disembarked in Rio de Janeiro on 22 February 1927.
 The truth about what occurred in the penal colony became one of the main topics of debate and opposition.
 The newspapers printed statements such as "the horrors of Clevelândia", "the extermination of prisoners", "the crimes of the Bernardes government", "the exile of plague and death" and "the hecatomb of Clevelândia".
 The exhausted Prestes Column went into exile in Bolivia at the beginning of February.

 Workers' and trade union organization and activities began their recovery in 1926 and especially in 1927.
 The tenentists ended the military campaigns that began in 1922 having built an image of heroism and sympathy in the press and disgruntled politicians, which they would take advantage of for a new campaign.
 The political climate during Washington Luís' term was relatively peaceful, and in 1928 he announced that "there are not, there cannot be, revolutions or revolts in this country.
 There is no environment or elements for this, everyone is within their duties.
 We can consider the period of riots and rebellions over".
-However, at the end of his term, Brazil's economy was hit by the Great Depression, the oligarchies did not reach a consensus on the presidential succession, and dissidents in the political elite joined forces with the tenentists to carry out the 1930 Revolution, deposing Washington Luís and ending the First Brazilian Republic.
+However, at the end of his term, Brazil's economy was hit by the Great Depression, the oligarchies did not reach a consensus on the presidential succession, and dissidents in the political elite joined forces with the tenentists to carry out the Revolution of 1930, deposing Washington Luís and ending the First Brazilian Republic.